Better Know A Beer City Part 9 – Sydney, Australia

 Now I am going on the assumption that not many of you have made the journey across the Pacific to the land down under but put it off no longer as the Sydney craft beer scene is an experience you cannot miss.
 Below I have some of the favourites that are a must for all beer enthusiasts.

-First on the list is The Local Taphouse in Surry Hills.
+First on the list is the Local Taphouse in Surry Hills.
 Surry Hills is located 3km from the heart of the city and has an artsy, hipster vibe obvious throughout their restaurants, bars and street culture.
 An added bonus is this pub is a 7 minute walk from my office and great for Friday after-work drinks (hello happy hour).

 The Local Taphouse (the Local) is excellent for any time of year with an eccentric indoor level featuring a wall covered in wooden window shutters and vintage birdcage lights (as seen above).
 The top level is a classic garden rooftop with private bar access and fireplace for those cold winter nights.
 If it is your first time or your tenth time, you can’t go past a $10 paddle to get through the large variety of beers on tap.

-The Local constantly has up to 5 beers on rotation every couple of weeks and if you are stuck choosing one, ask their friendly bar staff who are beer connoisseurs and will pick the perfect glass depending on your favourite hops and what you feel like.
+The Local constantly have up to 5 beers on rotation every couple of weeks and if you are stuck choosing one, ask their friendly bar staff who are beer connoisseurs and will pick the perfect glass depending on your favourite hops and what you feel like.
 Be sure to check out their webpage before you go as you are sure to find an upcoming event that will suit your taste of food as well as beer.

 Recommendations include 4 Pines Kolsch, Akasha Freshwater Pale Ale and Imperial Aussie Tukka Spiced Beer (the taste of Australia with pepperberry, wattleseed and forest gum).

 Featuring 33 different beers and ciders, the Keg & Brew in Surry Hills is definitely one place to visit if you live in Sydney or just passing through on holiday.
-Conveniently located 11 minutes’ walk from The Local Taphouse, why wouldn’t you be calling your mates to start the greatest pub crawl of all time!
+Conveniently located 11 minutes’ walk from the Local Taphouse, why wouldn’t you be calling your mates to start the greatest pub crawl of all time!
 One thing that I love about this place is that they source the latest local start-ups from seasonal and experimental to all your favourites.
 If you are after an iconic Aussie beer for a change in pace between paddles they offer schooners of VB (Victorian Bitter) and Resches.
 Now I am going off the assumption that most, if not all American’s have no idea what a ‘schooner’ is (if I remember my last 2 trips to America, I had blank stares).
 This refers to a glass roughly equating to three-quarters the size of a pint.
-Most Irish pubs within Australia offer pints and some states such as Queensland prefer pints over schooners but it comes down to a personal choice of the drinker.
+Most Irish pubs within Australia offer pints and some states such as Queensland prefer pints over Schooners but it comes down to a personal choice of the drinker.
 For example my dad now has his favourite beer on tap at the local pub and only drinks middys (even smaller than a schooner).
 His reasoning is that he can drink the entire glass while the beer is still cold.
 He is still trying to get me on board.

 Recommendations: anything Young Henry’s like Real Ale and English Pale Ale, Matilda Bay’s Red Ale (American Amber) and Nomad’s Sideways Pale Ale.

-Next we have The Lord Nelson Hotel.
+Next we have the Lord Nelson Hotel.
 The list of ales available at the Lord Nelson just makes my heart do a happy dance.
-Being Sydney’s Oldest Hotel, each beer name is inspired by the pub’s history and of course by Lord Nelson himself.
+Being Sydney’s Oldest Hotel each beer name is inspired by the pub’s history and of course by Lord Nelson himself.
 I am a fan for the pale ale if you hadn’t already guessed and like girls when betting on the horses, I look at the pretty colours and logo of the beer I am considering putting my money on.
 So it seems fitting that the first ale that caught my eye was the Quayle Summer Ale.
 Two words they use – high drinkability.

 If you are coming to Sydney the best accommodation is in the city giving easy access to many if not all of the great sights and activities on offer.
 The Rocks is home to many pubs (including the Lord Nelson) and restaurants with stunning views of the Harbour, as well as some of the best weekend markets you will find.
 For a pub that ticks all boxes, the Lord Nelson is a must with funky beers, an iconic Sydney pub and breathtaking harbour views.